plan-be/iode/api/LEC.md

 - L_EXPR that can be sketched as:

       Type       Value
       ----       -----
-      L_VAR      0 = pos of A in L_NAMES
+      L_VAR      0 (= pos of A in L_NAMES)
       L_OPENP
-      L_VAR      1 = pos of B in L_NAMES
+      L_VAR      1 (= pos of B in L_NAMES)
       L_CLOSEP
       L_LN
       L_PLUS

-In the second step of compilation (l_cc2.c), a "CLEC expression" is generated which is the serialization of the combination of L_EXPR and L_NAMES.
+During the second step (l_cc2.c), a "CLEC expression" is generated which is the serialization of the combination of L_EXPR and L_NAMES.

-A simplified version of the resulting executable expression (kind of "Reverted Polish Notation") is:
+A simplified version of the resulting "executable" expression (kind of "Reverted Polish Notation") is:

     Size    Type      Value
     ----    ----